 Artist Statement

-I am captivated by the concept of the painted object and the transformative power of paint to elevate the unremarkable into something of perceived value through camouflage.
+I am captivated by the transformative power of the painted object, and its ability, through a kind of aesthetic camouflage, to elevate the unremarkable into something of perceived value.
 This fascination reflects my complex journey between cultures.
 Born in the United States, raised in Thailand, and now residing here again, I feel both a connection to and separation from my Thai heritage.
 I carry a lingering sense of shame from existing between these worlds, feeling neither fully authentic nor entirely inauthentic within my cultural identity.
-Paint, with its layered and often illusory nature, mirrors this experience, allowing me to connect with my origins through abstraction and to imbue constructed forms with a sense of richness.
+Paint, with its layered and often illusory nature, mirrors this in-between experience, allowing me to connect with my origins through abstraction and to imbue my constructed forms with a sense of richness.

-By situating myself within this desolate vision, I find meaning and purpose.
+When I die and reincarnate into a body, possibly in the future, I speculate that I want to leave behind the will to pursue an art life, just as those before me have done.
 As an artist, I am committed to ensuring that our cultural memory, resilience, and spirit endure beyond this time.